Maurice Henry, Prince of Nassau-Hadamar

 Maurice Henry, Prince of Nassau-Hadamar (23 April 1626, in Hadamar – 24 January 1679, in Hadamar) was — after his father — the second ruler of the younger Nassau-Hadamar line of the Ottonian branch of the House of Nassau.

 Background

 Maurice Henry was born on 23 April 1626 in Hadamar as the son of Prince John Louis of Nassau-Hadamar and his wife Countess Ursula of Lippe, the daughter of Count Simon "the Elder" of Lippe.
 John Louis died in 1653, and Maurice Henry succeeded him.

 Construction policies

 Maurice Henry continued the development of the city of Hadamar his father had begun.
-He was particularly involved in the development of the infrastructure, civile order, public health, and social services.
-Unlike his father, he did not influence neighbouring principalities.
+He played a significant role in the development of infrastructure, civil order, public health, and social services.
+Unlike his father, he did not exert influence over neighboring principalities.

 On 17 July 1663, he officially continued the construction of the St. Elisabeth Hospital at the Upper Market Square, for which his father had laid the foundation.
 The building was completed on 21 November 1663.